 Cruz-Moore complained to her supervisor, Iglesias, and showed him printed copies of the Facebook postings.
 Iglesias fired Cole-Rivera and the other four employees stating that "their remarks constituted 'bullying and harassment' of a coworker and violated the HUB's "zero tolerance" policy prohibiting such conduct.

 Recognizing that "the employees' mode of communicating their workplace concerns might be novel," the Board made clear that established law still applied.
-Two cases referred to Meyers I and Meyers II, provided the framework to analyze the instant case.
+Two cases referred to as Meyers I and Meyers II, provided the framework to analyze the instant case.

 When Firing An Employee Violates the National Labor Relations Act